Angel Has Fallen: Plot

 At the White House, Vice President Martin Kirby, now acting president, tells the press that Banning is responsible for the assassination attempt with support from the Russian government.
-Banning and his father see Salient mercenaries approaching the house, and Clay detonates multiple explosives around the perimeter, killing the would-be attackers as Banning and he escape.
-They split up; Clay goes to Banning's house and saves Leah and Lynne from a kidnapping attempt by Jennings' mercenaries.
+Banning and his father detect Salient mercenaries approaching the house, so Clay detonates multiple explosives around the perimeter, killing the would-be attackers as he and Banning escape.

+Splitting up, Clay goes to Banning's house and saves Leah and Lynne from a kidnapping attempt by Jennings' mercenaries.
 Finding the bodies of Jennings' gunmen lined up against Clay's cabin, Thompson deduces that Banning was being set up, after all.
 Trumbull awakens from his coma and Kirby is revealed to be Jennings' secret co-conspirator, planning to retaliate for Trumbull's "attempted assassination" against Russia.
-Thompson and another agent, Ramirez, confront Jennings on an airfield, but he kills them both.
+Thompson and another agent, Ramirez, confront Jennings on an airfield, but he kills them both and the helicopter (AW-109) pilot as well.

 Banning reaches the hospital and turns himself in.
 Trumbull orders his release when he realizes that the Salient mercenaries are attempting to kill him, and only Banning can keep him alive.
 Banning leads him to safety with help from Gentry and other loyal agents, as Jennings' mercenaries increase the hospital's intensive care unit's oxygen and nitrogen supply to unstable levels, causing an explosion that levels the hospital.

 Banning hides Trumbull and Gentry as Jennings' men pursue them.
 In the ensuing gun battle, Jennings and his men kill most of Trumbull's security detail, but Banning thwarts a flanking attempt and forces the mercenaries to retreat after they are delayed long enough to allow U.S. federal law enforcement officers to arrive.
-Jennings and his remaining men are gathering on the rooftop to escape in a helicopter, but Banning destroys it with a grenade launcher.
+Jennings and his remaining men are gathering on the rooftop to escape in a helicopter (Bell 430), but Banning destroys it with a rifle- grenade launcher.
 Although Jennings manages to survive the explosion, Banning fatally wounds him in a knife fight.

-Banning is exonerated, while Trumbull and Gentry arrest Kirby for treason and corruption, revealing that Jennings had kept detailed records of Kirby's involvement as an insurance policy, which were uncovered by Thompson.
+Banning is exonerated, while Trumbull and Gentry arrest Kirby for treason and corruption, revealing that Jennings had kept detailed records of his involvement as an insurance policy, which were uncovered by Thompson.
 Clay decides to live with Banning and his family.
-Feeling guilty over his failure to protect Trumbull and concealing his ailments, Banning offers his resignation, but Trumbull forgives him and offers Banning the promotion to director, which he proudly accepts.
+Feeling guilty over his failure to protect Trumbull and concealing his ailments, Banning offers his resignation, but Trumbull forgives him and again offers Banning the promotion to director, which he proudly accepts.